mavi/instagram-dm-bot/README.md

 To download the packages:

-- In Terminal: `npm install `
+- Type in the terminal: `npm install `

-Make the adjustments between lines 9 and 14 in app.js.
+-Make the adjustments between `accs-to-dm.txt`.

-And good to go!
+-Write the instagram accounts in `accs-to-dm.txt` file and write one under the other without "@".

-- In Terminal: `node app.js `
+- To start app, type in the terminal: `node app.js `